-This provision applies when a member has healthcare coverage under more than one plan.
+Coordination of benefits applies when a member has healthcare coverage under more than one plan.
 If the member is covered by another plan or plans, the benefits under this Plan and the other plan(s) will be coordinated.
 This means one plan pays its full benefits first, and then any other plans pay.
 The order of benefit determination rules govern the order in which each plan will pay a claim for benefits.
+(For coordination with Medicare, see section 10.5)